shyamal-anadkat/mood-n-movies/scripts/non-dl/README.md

 Here is the process followed in non-dl approach

+## Data Processing
-* `Data Processing` : Got all the data to a single dataframe and cleaned the data
+* Got all the data to a single dataframe and cleaned the data
+## Mood ---> Genre
-* `Mood ---> Genre`: Assigned a genre manually to different moods as follows
+* Assigned a genre manually to different moods as follows
 ```
 ├── Joy                     <- Action,Adventure,Fantasy,Sci-Fi
 ├── Sadness                 <- Comedy